enr/grails-inviter/README.md

 In this case the real processing of the contacts, is left to the app.

 params:

-        controller [required] - name of the controller as in g:form tag

-        action [required] - name of the action as in g:form tag

-		provider - name of the provider, e.g. facebook

-		link - the link to embed to the invitation message

-		subject - in emails, the subject of the invitation message

-		redirectUrl - the Url to return the user to after invitations have been sent
+        controller [required] - name of the controller as in g:form tag action [required] - name of the action as in g:form tag provider - name of the provider, e.g. facebook link - the link to embed to the invitation message subject - in emails, the subject of the invitation message redirectUrl - the Url to return the user to after invitations have been sent

-        For facebook:

-		description - the description of the link to be sent

-		caption - the photo caption

-		picture - the image to attach

 usage: